ludwig-ai/ludwig/README.md

 Any and all aspects of the model architecture, training loop, hyperparameter search, and backend infrastructure can be modified as additional fields in the declarative configuration to customize the pipeline to meet your requirements.

 For details on what can be configured, check out [Ludwig Configuration](https://ludwig-ai.github.io/ludwig-docs/latest/configuration/) docs.

+## Multi-modal, multi-task learning out-of-the-box

+Mix and match tabular data, text, images, and even audio into complex model configurations without writing code.

+## Rich model exporting and tracking

+Automatically track all trials and metrics with tools like Tensorboard, Comet ML, Weights & Biases, and MLflow.

+## Automatically scale training to multi-GPU, multi-node clusters

+Go from training on your local machine to the cloud without code changes.

 ## Low-code interface for state-of-the-art models, including pre-trained Huggingface Transformers